What Is an Objective Summary? Definition, Examples & Tips

 Another issue is inconsistency.
 Different people take notes in different ways, which means the format, tone, and level of detail can vary a lot.
 This makes it harder for others to quickly understand what was discussed or decided during a meeting and extract just the facts.

 Bias is also a concern.
 Even without meaning to, note-takers can highlight certain points they personally found important or overlook things they disagreed with.
-As a result, the final summary might not reflect the full picture and the true core message.
+As a result, the final professional summary might not reflect the full picture and the true core message.

 Fast-moving conversations bring another challenge.
 When meetings involve many speakers, quick exchanges, or technical discussions, it’s easy to miss important details while trying to keep up with notes.